 The Epcot Eat to the Beat Concert Series

 The Epcot Food and Wine concerts can be hit or miss depending on your taste in music and who is playing that night.
 If you check the Eat to the Beat concert series schedule in advance, it’s possible to plan your trip around a particular artist you really want to see though.
 My dates weren’t flexible though, so I wasn’t particularly interested in either of the options I had.
-The Epcot Food and Wine 2018 schedule features some good ones though – I’d love to see Postmodern Jukebox there and 98 Degrees would be a nice nostalgia kick.
+The Epcot Food and Wine 2019 schedule features some good ones though – I’d love to see Postmodern Jukebox there and Boyz II Men would be a nice nostalgia kick.

 You can also book an Eat to the Beat Dining Package with a reservation at one of Epcot’s many restaurants and guaranteed seating at one of the concerts that night.
 It’s a little pricier than just dining, but if getting in to see a show without lining up early for it is important to you, it’s not a bad deal.
 You can find the full Eat to the Beat Concert series schedule here.

 Wine and Dine Half Marathon

 The Wine and Dine races are one of the most popular Run Disney events.
 With a half marathon, 10k, two-course challenge, a 5k, and some kids races, runners can pick the best distance for their skill level.
 There are also exclusive post-race parties at Epcot featuring entertainment and some rides.
 The downside: race weekend is crazy crowded, so factor that in when making your plans.

 Party for the Senses